brunojus/brunojus/README.md

 - a focused on data driven process.
 - a data scientist/data engineer with a computer vision backgroung.
-- a full-stack developer focused on Python and Javascript.
+- a backend developer focused on Python and Java.
 - I am available in Portuguese, Spanish, English, and German.